DataBiosphere/azul/CONTRIBUTING.rst

   This is not a mere cosmetic convention, it affects program correctness.
 If the call to ``make_my_dict`` were done inside the ``try`` block, a KeyError raised by it would be conflated with the one raised by d['x'].
-The latter is expected, the former usually consitutes a bug.
+The latter is expected, the former usually constitutes a bug.

 Raising exceptions
 ------------------